apalache-mc/apalache/COORDINATION.md

 ## Elements of our project coordination

 We currently use GitHub as the main platform for sharing the communications that let us coordinate our work.
-GitHug offers

-We currently coordinate our cooperative work
+GitHub has a number of different features for enabling cooperative work, but it's not necessarily obvious what the scope or intended meaning of each feature is.
+The following table is used to align our shared understanding of how to use and interpret the main features:

 | Feature      | Scope                                                   | Communicates...        |
 |--------------|---------------------------------------------------------|------------------------|